forrestcai35/ChefMate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-ChefMate is a chatbot-style assistant with integrated recipe storage capabilities.
+ChefMate is a chatbot-style assistant with integrated recipe storage capabilities that will adapt to your culinary prefernces as you use it!

 ### Built With